Trust the Science.

 InterSpace Knee, Hip and Shoulder are preformed, articulating, partial load-bearing structures comprised of gentamicin-impregnated PMMA bone cement.
-InterSpace is indicated for skeletally-mature patients undergoing the first stage of a two-stage revision arthroplasty.11
+InterSpace is indicated for skeletally-mature patients undergoing the first stage of a two-stage revision arthroplasty.

 The spacer’s textured finish increases its surface area, which allows for greater antibiotic release.

-- Proven high release formulation and design yields predictable and consistent local antimicrobial activity compared to other treatment options.2,3,5
+Proven high release formulation and design yields predictable and consistent local antimicrobial activity compared to other treatment options2-4

-Maintains joint space and allows limited mobility with partial weight bearing2*
+Maintains joint space and allows limited mobility with partial weight-bearing2,5,6*

-Stabilizes or tensions the soft tissues and reduces bone loss between stages, potentially facilitating easier re-implantation during a second-stage procedure3-6
+Stabilizes or tensions the soft tissues and reduces bone loss between stages, potentially facilitating easier re-implantation during a second-stage procedure6-8

-- InterSpace demonstrates functional success rates equivalent to non-infected revisions10
+Demonstrates functional success rates equivalent to non-infected revisions9

 Study Criteria and Outcomes

 The inclusion criteria removed case reports, clinical series with less than 10 patients, duplicate studies and series with a mean follow-up of less than 24 months.
-The exclusion criteria left 10 papers for a total of 491 spacers implanted at 10 centers.
+The exclusion criteria left 24 papers for a total of 1,024 spacers at 22 centers.

-Only 19 patients (3.9%) had a persistent infection that required a spacer exchange or resection arthroplasty
+Only 57 patients (5.6%) had persistent infection that required a spacer exchange or resection arthroplasty

 InterSpace® Tapered Wedge

-This modern tapered wedge design helps to more conservatively address a narrow femoral cavity, and the low profile lateral shoulder allows for ease of insertion when implanting the stem.
+The InterSpace Tapered Wedge allows surgeons to more conservatively treat patients following a peri-prosthetic joint infection (PJI) of a wedge-style stem and this modern tapered wedge design helps to more conservatively address a narrow femoral cavity.
+The lower profile lateral shoulder allows for ease of insertion when implanting the stem.